designmotionhq

 Dark Mode

-Same app, one inverts colors — the other feels premium.
+Same app, one inverts colors.
+The other feels premium.

 Key insights